Dynamic Regret Reduces to Kernelized Static Regret

+\paragraph{Strongly-convex Losses} Interestingly, for strongly-convex losses it can be shown that an analogous curvature condition to \Cref{prop:loss-curvature} holds under our reduction as well, leading to an analogous result to \Cref{thm:kons}.
+Indeed, the main difference is that in the strongly-convex setting, one uses the feature covariance $\lambda I +\sum_{s=1}^{t}\phi(t)\otimes\phi(t)$ to define a weighted norm while KONS the covariance matrix of the product kernel associated with features $\tilde\phi(t)=\gt\otimes\phi(t)$.
+Applying a similar argument then leads to a guarantee which is analogous to \Cref{thm:kons} (see \Cref{app:sc} for more details).

-An analogous result also holds in the setting of online regression.
+\paragraph{Online Linear Regression} Similar results also apply in the context of online regression.
 In that setting, at the start of round $t$ the learner first observes a \emph{context} $x_{t}\in\xx$, then predicts a $\yhat_{t}\in\R$, and incurs a loss $\ell_{t}(\yhat)=\half(\yt-\yhat)^{2}$.
 In this setting, our reduction recovers \emph{kernelized online regression}, by letting $\yhat_{t}=\inner{f, \phi(x_{t})}$ where $f\in\Lin(\hh,\R)$ and $\phi(x_{t})\in\hh$ is the feature map associated with $\hh$.
-Hence, applying the Kernelized Vovk-Azoury-Warmuth (VAW) forecaster~\citep{AzouryW01, Vovk01} guarantees regret of the same form as above.
+Applying the Kernelized Vovk-Azoury-Warmuth forecaster~\citep{AzouryW01, Vovk01,jezequel2019efficient} guarantees regret of the same form as above.
 The result follows from \citet[Proposition 1 and Proposition 2]{jezequel2019efficient}.

 \begin{restatable}{proposition}{RegressionCurvature} Let $\ww=\R$ and for all $t$ let $\ell_{t}(\yhat)=\half(\yt-\yhat)^{2}$.
 Then for any sequence $(x_1,y_{1}),\dots,(x_T,y_{T})$ in $\xx\times\ww$ and any benchmark sequence $\cmpy_1,\ldots,\cmpy_T$ in $\R$ and $\cmp\in \hh$ satisfying $\cmpy_t=\inner{\cmp,\phi(x_{t})}$ for all $t$, the Kernelized VAW Forecaster guarantees